redforth/NappuSakku/README.md

 For the impatient.
 Each step is detailed later in this guide.

-1. Unzip `NappuSakku-main.zip` anywhere convenient (Desktop, Downloads, Documents).
+1. Unzip `NappuSakku-main.zip` anywhere convenient (Desktop, Downloads, Documents, doesn't matter as long as its not your Street Fighter 6 folder).
 2. Double-click `install.bat`.
-Everything is installed automatically: REFramework, the d2d plugin, the overlay, and frame data from FAT.
+Everything is installed automatically: REFramework, the d2d plugin, the overlay, the roster script, and frame data from FAT.
 3. Launch SF6.
 Press **Insert** in-game to confirm the overlay loaded — look for the **Display** and **Combo Editor** tabs.
 4. Launch the editor from your desktop shortcut (created by the installer) or by double-clicking `editor\run_editor.bat`.
 Your browser opens at `http://localhost:8765`.